lexik/LexikFormFilterBundle/README.md

 2. Add form fields by using provided filter types (e.g. use `filter_text` instead of `text` type) (*).
 3. Then call a service to build the query from the form instance and execute your query to get your result :).

-(*): In fact you can use any type, but if you want to apply a filter by not using a `filter_xxx` type you will have to create a custom class to apply the filter for this type.
+(*): In fact you can use any type, but if you want to apply a filter by not using a `filter_xxx` type you will have to create a custom listener class to apply the filter for this type.

 Documentation
 =============

-The `master` branch is compatible with Symfony 2.3 or higher, if you are using Symfony 2.0.x use the `symfony2.0` branch.
+The `master` branch is compatible with Symfony 2.7 or higher, if you are using Symfony 2.0.x use the `symfony2.0` branch.

 For installation and how to use the bundle refer to [Resources/doc/index.md](Resources/doc/index.md)